5 Showing the Right Numbers with ggplot() Data Transformations

 geom_bar(aes(y = ..prop..))

 Oops!
 We forgot to do something.
-By default, geom_bar() takes a proportion by the x variable.
+By default, geom_bar() takes a proportion by each x variable category.
 What happens when you take a number then divide by that number?
 You get 1 of course.
-We need to be more explicit with geom_bar():
+We need to be more explicit with geom_bar() about how it should compute proportions.
+Specifically, we need to trick it into making the denominator for county counts the sum total of counties in the data.
+We can do this by mapping the group aesthetic to a single constant.
+In the below code, I use group = 1, but I could also use group = 1.3333334567 or group = "lemon" and get the same result.

 ggplot(Data) +